MarcosRamaR/treasurytracker/README.md

 - `User Authentication`: Register, log in, and manage individual user accounts.
 Each user's data is displayed only to the logged-in user.
 - `Expense Management`: Add, edit, and delete expenses with detailed information.
 Each user only can manage their own personal expense records.
 - `Income Management`: Similar functionality for tracking income sources, tracked separately for each user.
-- `Expenses Categorization`: Organize expenses into categories (Food, Transport, Entertainment, Others)
+- `Expenses Categorization`: Organize expenses into categories (Food, Transport, Entertainment, Others).
-- `Advanced Filtering`: Multi-criteria filtering (Dates, Category and imports)
+- `Advanced Filtering`: Multi-criteria filtering (Dates, Category and Imports).
-- `Real-time Summary`: View total and average expenses in the summary section
+- `Real-time Summary`: Displays your current bank balance, projected balance in 30 days, and year-end balance.
+Alerts you if your balance is expected to go negative within the next 7 days.
-- `Advanced Analytics`: Charts and graphs for financial insights
+- `Advanced Analytics`: Charts and graphs for financial insights.

 ## Access to the project